 What Currency Does Greece Use?

 Greece’s official currency is the Euro, a European monetary unit.
 The sign for it resembles the letter E or the Greek letter epsilon (Ɛ).
-While going through price tags in Greek and Mykonos shops or reading menus in their international restaurants, you will notice that it’s quite common to see the euro symbol written after the price, such as in 20€.
+While going through price tags in Mykonos shops or reading menus in one of the international restaurants in Mykonos, you will notice that it’s quite common to see the euro symbol written after the price, such as in 20€.

-Besides Euro, they also use cents for paying, and 100 cents is one Euro.
-This monetary unit is issued by the European Central Bank and is one of the most traded currencies.
+Besides the Euro, Europeans also use cents for paying – it’s important to know that 100 cents is one Euro.
+This monetary unit is issued by the European Central Bank and is one of the most traded currencies in the entire world.

 Important Facts About Eurozone and Euro Currency